 Reluctantly Deb and I said “yes, we’ll try it”.
-Six weeks later, two mops, several ruined items, and a new street sweeping broom later, we’ve decided the experiment was really NOT worth it.
+Six weeks later, two mops, several ruined items, and a new street sweeping broom later, we’ve decided the experiment was re

 Upon Buchi’s return to Hyderabad, Dr. Mrs. Reddy asked him to pick up some stuff for us which is a constant annoyance to me.
 Don’t get it for me, tell me where to get it.
 When he came to the apartment he looked like a feral dog that came out on the wrong side of one of the territorial disputes we hear each night.
 He gave me the materials and told me he HAD to speak with me.
 I told him I couldn’t that day, but the next day would be good.
 My initial thought was that the Reddys had fired him for all the things that had popped up during his absence.
 But I told him that we didn’t want the domestic help anymore and to tell them not to come – ever again.
 The next day Buchi shows up and says he’s waiting for the domestic help to arrive.
 Not good.
 So we have a row when she arrives and complains that she was underpaid and overworked.
 I think I sprouted another six arms (Angry Shiva Time) and started yelling.
 Deb came in and like an angry Parvati or even Kali, she was sprouting arms and I thought she might add a couple of skulls to her belt as well.
 I then gave half a month’s pay to the domestic and told her to leave.
 I told Buchi to leave.
 Stress levels declined dramatically.